kubeflow/community/committee-steering/wg-charter-template.md

 - list of any additional responsibilities of Chairs

-### Additional responsibilities of Leads

-- list of any additional responsibilities of Leads

 ### Subproject Creation

-New WG subprojects need to be reviewed and approved by the WG leads and chairs.
+New WG subprojects need to be reviewed and approved by the WG Chairs.

 [wg-governance]: ../committee-steering/wg-governance.md